realXtend/doc/arch_article/simple.rst

 needs the same controls.
 In Second Life, avatar controls are fixed and, to control a presentation, one might need to create a presentation sequence object with mouse click controls to press virtual buttons.
-Because realXtend’s ECA model can support an EC_InputMapper component in the presenter’s viewer, avatar controls can be customized for the presentation without introducing an intermediary object or without the server or other viewers needing to know anything about control of the presentation.
+Because realXtend's ECA model can support an EC_InputMapper component in the presenter's viewer, avatar controls can be customized for the presentation without introducing an intermediary object or without the server or other viewers needing to know anything about control of the presentation.
 Alternatively,